Violin Pedagogue Ole Bohn on 5 Common Technical Problems & How to Fix Them

-In a VC-exclusive guest blog, Ole discusses the 5 most common technical problems he sees in students, and what etudes and exercises he uses to fix them.
+Ole Bohn discusses the 5 most common technical problems he sees in students, and what etudes and exercises he uses to fix them

-It is my task as a teacher to try to help the students by first analyzing their problems and then give them exercises which can help them to overcome their obstacles.
+It is my task as a teacher to try to help the students by first analyzing their problems and then give them exercises that can help them to overcome their obstacles.

 Fortunately, there have been great pedagogues in the past who have written down various very helpful exercises and studies/etudes/caprices.